cspotcode/grunt-organized/README.md

         function(grunt) {
             console.log('All done!');
         }
-    );
+    ]);
 ```

-#Usage:
+##Usage:

+`npm install --save-dev grunt-organized`

-In your Gruntfile, load the module and pass it the `grunt` object.
-This will return an object that mimics the grunt API such that you can use it instead of `grunt`.
+In your Gruntfile, load and invoke the module, passing it your `grunt` object and some initial grunt configuration.
+This will return an object that mimics
+the grunt API such that it's a drop-in replacement for your original `grunt` object.
+It will also call `grunt.initConfig`.

 ```
 module.exports = function(grunt) {
-    var gruntOrganized = require('grunt-organized')(grunt, {
+    grunt = require('grunt-organized')(grunt, {
         pkg: grunt.file.readJSON('package.json')
     });
 }
 ```

-Alternatively, install the extended API onto `grunt` itself by calling `.mixin` instead.
+Alternatively, you can install the API onto your `grunt` object itself by calling `mixin`.

 ```
 module.exports = function(grunt) {
-    grunt = require('grunt-organized').mixin(grunt, {
+    require('grunt-organized').mixin(grunt, {
         pkg: grunt.file.readJSON('package.json')
     });
+    grunt.registerTask(/* ... */);
 ```

+Then configure plugins and register tasks using the enhanced APIs, original grunt APIs, or any mix of the two.

-#API Enhancements:
+##Grunt API Enhancements:

-##registerTask
+###registerTask

 In addition to grunt's normal `registerTask interface, grunt-organized also supports:

 `grunt.registerTask(taskName: string, description?: string, ...tasks: (function|string|object)[])`
 `grunt.registerTask(taskName: string, description?: string, tasks: (function|string|object)[])`

-##addConfig
+###addConfig

 `grunt.addConfig(configObject: object)`

-Adds more configuration into the existing grunt configuration, merging task targets into the existing configuration
+Adds more configuration into the existing grunt configuration, merging additional task targets into any existing configuration
 for that task.

-Example:
+*Example:*
 ```
 grunt.addConfig({
     clean: {